pwrtelegram/pwrtelegram/README.md

 * sendFile

-Use this method to send any file/URL.
+Use this method to send any file/URL/file ID.
 This method will automagically recognize the type of file/URL uploaded and send it using the correct telegram method.
 It will also automagically read file metadata and attach it to the request (only if it isn't already provided in the request).
 On success, the sent Message is returned.

 This is the metadata that will be obtained and sent (only if it isn't already provided in the request) along with the file: